Day 91: Richmond Range Day 2: Slaty to Rintoul

 The peak was basically a small rock outcrop with a cairn on top.
 I didn’t bother to climb all the way up, but I tagged the cairn with my pole, calling that “close enough”.
 However, when I turned around to return to the trail, either the rock I was standing on or the next one I stepped on shifted, and I lost my balance and fell, hitting the ground hard with my left arm and wrist.

-I feared I’d just given myself a stupid hike-ending injury, glad I had the PLB, but I collected myself, and was relieved that nothing seemed broken.
-(I was surprised my poles made it out unscathed!)
+I feared I’d just given myself a stupid hike-ending injury, and was very glad I had the PLB.
+But I collected myself, and was relieved that nothing seemed broken.
+(Even my poles somehow made it unscathed!)

 After a few minutes to calm my nerves, I continued on, following the trail as it wound its way along the ridge and giving me a good view of another nearby ridge and valley.